Shawn Ray: Personal life

 Ray married in 2003 and his daughter, Asia Monet was born on August 10, 2005.
-In 2008, Ray and his wife, Kristie, welcomed their second daughter, Bella Blu.
-In 2016 Ray reunited with his eldest daughter, Kerri, whom was conceived in high school.
+In 2008, Ray and his wife, Kristie, welcomed their second daughter.

 In retirement, Ray has stayed involved with bodybuilding through "muscle camps," seminars, grand openings, and as a master of ceremonies for contests.
-Ray has Promoted the New York Pro contest in New York City.
-He is a Global Ambassador for supplement giant, Mutant & Editor in Chief of Digital Muscle Media.
+Ray has promoted the New York Pro contest in New York City.
+He is a global ambassador for supplement company Mutant and editor-in-chief of Digital Muscle Media.